Consistency of $f(R)$ gravity models around solar polytropes: Applications

-Hu-Sawicki polytropic solutions are, indeed, very similar to general relativistic polytropes.
-The energy density always tracks to the general relativistic \lcdm solution throughout most of the stellar radius and, therefore, the radius and mass of the HS-polytrope are similar to the GR solution.

-A key issue that distinguishes GR and $f(R)_{HS}$ polytropes, is the space-time outside the sphere.
-The \gppn parameter is not sufficiently close to $1$ around the $f(R)$ polytropes for the majority of the solutions.
+Scalar curvature $R$ in this system shows stabilising behavior starting in the core area.
+The $f(R)$ solution always approaches to fulfill the high curvature solution $R(r)\simeq \kappa\rho(r)$ and closely follows this solution throughout the rest of the polytrope.
+Because of this tracking behaviour, initial scalar curvature $R_0$ can be almost anything and still produce a GR-like solution.

+Furthermore, the high curvature limit for the HS parameter $f_{R0}\ll 1$ did not correlate with the Ricci scalar behaviour.
+Effectively all the solutions arrived at a high curvature solution $R(r)\simeq \kappa \rho(r)$, irrespective of the value of the $f_{R0}$ parameter.
+We also find out that the calculated Post Newtonian parameter $\gamma_{PPN}$ fulfills the observational bounds in less than $40\%$ of the polytropes with varying initial curvature.

-The solutions show unstabile numerical behaviour for the scalar curvature $R$ in the central regions and near the surface.
-The solution, however tracks to fulfill $R(r)\simeq \kappa\rho(r)$ for almost all the radius.
-Because of the tracking behaviour, initial scalar curvature can be almost anything and still produce a GR-like solution.
-Generally with a non-SdS space-time, the only effective initial parameter for distinguishing Hu-Sawicki model from the \lcdm model is, therefore, the central density parameter $\theta_0$ in (\ref{LEprmz}).
-For the central density of the Eddington polytrope ($\rho_\odot=76.5$ g cm$^{-3}$), the space-time parameter outside the polytrope varies around the SdS-value with a mean value close to the \lcdm value (see FIG.\ref{cassiAc13_mean}).
+When considering the Cassini observations, the only effective parameters in this setting for distinguishing Hu-Sawicki model from the \lcdm are the central density $\theta_0$ in (\ref{LEprmz}) and the initial curvature $R_0$.
+The two models don't, arrive at the same spacetime at the boundary.
+For the central density of the Eddington polytrope ($\rho_\odot=76.5$ g cm$^{-3}$ and $\theta_0=1$), the spacetime parameter outside the polytrope varies around the SdS-value with a mean value near the \lcdm value everywhere in the parameter space $\theta_0 \in [0.5, 1.5]$ (see FIG.\ref{polytropes}).

+The scatter in \gppn parameter for certain polytropic model variates effectively only wrt the initial curvature.
+We present the results from a wider polytropic set (not just for the Eddington polytrope) to be able to statistically compare these two gravity models in FIG.\ref{cassiAc13_mean} and \ref{data_all}.

+The reference value for a general relativistic Eddington polytrope at the defined surface approaching from inside is $\gamma_{PPN,\Lambda CDM}=0.9999991717$.
+It is exactly one once the vacuum is reached, since the polytropes surface is discontinuous at the border by the definition of our polytropes.